adamduval/snowflake_document_ai_magic/readme.md

 ### 3. Deploy Streamlit App in Snowflake

+Copy code from `01_magic_streamlit_app.py` into a a Streamlit in Snowflake app.

 ### 4. Setup Local folder

+Setup a local folder to watch for form files.

 ### 5. Setup Python script

+Copy `02_magic_file_watcher.py` to a local folder and setup virtual environment `python -m venv .venv`, `pip install -r requirements.txt'`.
+R

 ### 6. Watch the Magic Happen